Fever After Vaccination In Babies: Is It Normal & Tips To Manage

 4. Does breast milk reduce fever in babies, after vaccination?

 Research studies have shown that breastfed babies are at a lower risk of developing fevers due to vaccination.
-However, this may not hold true for all breastfed babies (13).
+However, when fever in babies does occur, it’s important to remember that each child is different, and this may not hold true for all breastfed babies (13).

 5. Does breastfeeding reduce a fever?